wrf/lavaLampPlot/README.md

 `jellyfish dump combined.counts | fastqdumps2histo.py -k 31 -u 2000 - > combined.gc_cov.histo.csv`

 Note that when using merge, the `-u` option for fastqdumps2histo must be changed accordingly, probably multiplied for each file that is merged.
 If this was two files with `-U 1000`, then set the value to 2000 rather than 1000.
+Also, the hash size (`-s`) must be the same for all files in the merge, so pick something large enough, maybe 3G (3 billion) if you have the memory.

+The merging generates counts that are slightly different from counting them as a single set, on the order of 0.001% *more* when separate sets were merged than when counted as a single set.
+This is after excluding those above the counts cutoff for the single set (which might account for 0.01%).
+I have no explanation for this.

 The manual from jellyfish v1 implies that if the output file is not specified with `-o`, jellyfish should create an extra output file with the default name ("output_") when the hash size is full.
 I have not tested if this works for sparing memory usage.